mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 end
 {% endhighlight %}

 The mark and sweep algorithm is altered in a similarly interesting way: instead of maintaining a *mark bit* for whether the object is live or not, a true reference count is maintained.
-This doesn't impact the algorithm in complexity or really change it much, but it does allow the Ruby pseudocode for tracing and counting to look eerily similar.
-Here they are, based on the work in Bacon.
+This doesn't impact the algorithm in complexity or really change it much conceptually, but it does allow the Ruby pseudocode for tracing and counting to look eerily similar.

 {% highlight ruby %}
 def new